GoogleCloudPlatform/serverless-photosharing-workshop/README.md

 share pictures using Google Cloud serverless solutions, namely Cloud Functions, App Engine, and Cloud Run.

+There are 2 versions of the app:

+1. Choreographed version using events from Cloud Functions, Pub/Sub, Eventarc.
+2. Orchestrated version using Workflows.

 ## Labs

 There is a workshop you can follow to build the app: